Hyperbolic sector: Hyperbolic triangle

+where u is the appropriate hyperbolic angle.
+The usual definitions of the hyperbolic functions can be seen via the legs of right triangles plotted with hyperbolic coordinates.
+When the length of these legs is divided by the square root of 2, they can be graphed as the unit hyperbola with hyperbolic cosine and sine coordinates.

 The analogy between circular and hyperbolic functions was described by Augustus De Morgan in his Trigonometry and Double Algebra (1849).
 William Burnside used such triangles, projecting from a point on the hyperbola xy = 1 onto the main diagonal, in his article "Note on the addition theorem for hyperbolic functions".

 Hyperbolic logarithm

 It is known that f(x) = xp has an algebraic antiderivative except in the case p = –1 corresponding to the quadrature of the hyperbola.
 The other cases are given by Cavalieri's quadrature formula.
 Whereas quadrature of the parabola had been accomplished by Archimedes in the third century BC (in The Quadrature of the Parabola), the hyperbolic quadrature required the invention in 1647 of a new function: Gregoire de Saint-Vincent addressed the problem of computing the areas bounded by a hyperbola.
 His findings led to the natural logarithm function, once called the hyperbolic logarithm since it is obtained by integrating, or finding the area, under the hyperbola.

 Before 1748 and the publication of Introduction to the Analysis of the Infinite, the natural logarithm was known in terms of the area of a hyperbolic sector.
 Leonhard Euler changed that when he introduced transcendental functions such as 10x.
 Euler identified e as the value of b producing a unit of area (under the hyperbola or in a hyperbolic sector in standard position).
 Then the natural logarithm could be recognized as the inverse function to the transcendental function ex.

+Proposition: Given 0 < a < b and P = (a, 1/a), Q = (b, 1/b), the signed area of the hyperbolic sector POQ is log b/a.